 The Standard J was originally equipped with a Hall-Scott A-7a engine, which turned out to be the main reason the aircraft was only built for two years.
 The motor was unreliable and caused more vibration than any instructor or student could handle.
 Klessig, following the trend of the times, swapped it out in favor of a Hispano-Suiza Model A engine (widely known as a "Hisso") as had been done with other J-1s, yielding very positive results.

-Following several years of building, both at his home in South Dakota and winter home in Arizona, Klessig was able to get the aircraft to fly and brought it back to the EAA fly-in and convention in the late 1970s.
+Following several years of building, both at his home in North Dakota and winter home in Arizona, Klessig was able to get the aircraft to fly and brought it back to the EAA fly-in and convention in the late 1970s.
 Upon his passing, Klessig's estate generously donated it back to the museum, though in much better shape than the pile of pieces that Paul told him he could have years earlier.

 After 25 years on display at Pioneer Airport, wood was damaged, and one of the wings had completely eroded.
 So, in October 2011, EAA Director of Aircraft Maintenance John Hopkins and a team of Weeks volunteers began restoring the antique.
 A borescope test on the Hisso showed that it needed very little work, and the team also started repairing the wood and fixing the damage caused by time.